 Finding a Safe Place to Go

-One option to consider for a safe place to go when you leave the relationship is to stay with a trusted friend or relative until you can find a new place of your own.
-This is usually a good option when the abuser is not aware of the location of the friend or relative’s house.
-If you choose to stay with a friend or relative, you should make sure that the home is secure (all the doors and windows have working locks, etc.) so that you and your friend or relative are safe.
+Staying with a trusted friend or family member is one option to consider.
+Seek out a trusted friend or family member who understands your situation and can provide support until you can find a new place of your own.
+If you choose to stay with a friend or relative, you should make sure that the home is secure (all the doors and windows have working locks, etc.) so that you and your friend or family member are safe.

-If you don’t have a friend or relative that you can stay with while you find a new place of your own, consider locating a domestic violence shelter in your community.
+If you don’t have a friend or family member that you can stay with, a domestic violence shelter in your community may provide a safe place to stay while you find a new place of your own.
 Shelters are generally very secure and are usually in a confidential location, so that your abuser cannot find where you are staying.
 Most shelters offer counseling and some offer help with jobs and health care.
+Some shelters have rooms for women and children.
 Living in a home with others who have gone through similar situations may provide you with comfort and emotional support.